crowding/ansible-role-audio/index.md

 But this caused a problem with using shairport-sync.
 The connection kept starting and dropping.
-Something in the chain of shairport-sync -> libalsa -> pulseaudio -> libalsa(again) -> kernel seemed to be messing up its
+Something in the chain of shairport-sync -> libalsa -> pulseaudio -> libalsa(again) -> kernel seemed to be messing up its.

 Using Pulse as the system's backend seemed to improve this; now the chain goes shairport-sync -> libalsa -> pulseaudio -> kernel.

-But shairport-sync also uses a pulseaudio backend; that would get libalsa the whoel way out of the way.
+### shairport-sync over Pulse

-### over Pulse
+But shairport-sync also uses a pulseaudio backend; that would get libalsa the whole way out of the way.

-Now, the "pa" backend on shairport-sync accepts no arguments.
+But, the "pa" backend on shairport-sync accepts no arguments.
 How do I tell it what output to use?
+Set environment variables that Pulse looks at?

 ### running shairport-sync as a service